M-J-Bauer/REMI-2-EWI-MIDI-Controller/README.md

 # REMI 2 - EWI MIDI Controller
-Electronic Wind Instrument (EWI) - MIDI Controller using touch-pads for "keys" with recorder-like fingering scheme, based on PIC18F45K22 (or PIC18F25K22) micro-controller, designed as a DIY project for electronics hobbyists.
+Electronic Wind Instrument (EWI) - MIDI Controller using touch-pads for "keys", based on PIC18F45K22 (or PIC18F25K22) micro-controller, designed as a DIY project for electronics hobbyists with musical interests.

 REMI 2 is a simple MIDI controller with standard MIDI OUT connection (5-pin DIN socket).
 It does not have a built-in sound synthesizer.
 A low-cost ($10) MIDI-USB adapter allows the REMI to be used with a "virtual synthesizer" (software app) running on a computer or mobile device.
-Makers looking for an "all-in-one" EWI design featuring battery operation, built-in sound synth and speaker, should consider the REMI 3.
+(If you prefer an "all-in-one" EWI design, take a look at REMI 3.)

+Latest firmware supports a choice of recorder-like fingering schemes including accurate emulation of German flute/recorders and modern English recorders.
+The "standard" REMI fingering is designed to be easy to learn, for beginners with no previous experience of wind instruments.

 A full description of the project can be found in the doc folder.
 See also: http://www.mjbauer.biz/REMI_Intro.htm